 Price is what you pay.
 Value is what you get. -- Warren Buffett --

 .
-I have used a FLIR i7 professional grade infrared camera on home inspections for many years, this field experience along with my professional training is a great asset to my clients.
-Anyone can wave around a cheap $300 infrared camera attached to their cell phone but a professional would never consider using such a toy for a fee paid home inspection... or would they?
+I have utilized a professional grade FLIR infrared camera on my home inspections since 2012, this 8 years of field experience along with my professional training is a great asset to my clients.
+Anyone can wave around a cheap infrared camera attached to their cell phone but a professional would never consider using such a toy for a fee paid home inspection... or would they?
 Check out the infrared page for more info.

 .
 Why am I singling out Calgary infill homes?... because some of the worst homes I have ever inspected have been brand new infills!
 To be fair, some of the best built homes have also been infills, why this discrepancy?
 Many infills are built by very small builders, some just in it for a quick buck, some going bankrupt even before completing the build.
 How much do you know about your builder and the tradespeople they are using?... did the lowest bidder get all the work?